Eat

 Carron Restaurant, Strathcarron

-Set in Cam-allt, Strathcarron, the family-run Carron Restaurant is one of the best places to eat during road trips along the NC500.
+Set in Cam-Allt, Strathcarron, the family-run Carron Restaurant is one of the best places to eat during road trips along the NC500.
 Overlooking Loch Carron and tempting with seafood and traditional Scottish cuisine, it provides a delicious setting for breakfast, lunch, and dinner.
 Not far from the famous Malt Whisky Trail in Moray Speyside, the restaurant’s bar also serves a fine selection of local whiskies.

 Coul House, Contin